 Understanding Your Offer

-The following explains the important items on your Offer of Admission.
+This page will help you understand the important information on your Offer of Admission.
 You should check the details on your offer letter carefully.
-If you have any questions or concerns, you should contact the UniAdvice Case Officer indicated in the covering email sent with your offer.
+If you have any questions or concerns about your offer, you should contact UOW Future Students.

 Your 7-digit Student Number is shown at the top of your offer letter.
 Please quote this number in all correspondence.

 Course: the name of the qualification you will be awarded providing you enrol in and successfully complete the course requirements, which can be viewed in the undergraduate or postgraduate Course Handbook.
 You can also access details of assessment of individual subjects within your course through the Handbook.

 If you have a package offer, each separate course component will be shown as a different part of your offer letter.
 The course name appears in the top row of each boxed section on the offer.

 If you have received more than one offer for the same course, the most recent offer will supersede any previous offers made by or on behalf of UOW.
 The University reserves the right to vary the terms and conditions of any offer.